How to Create RSS Feeds for Twitter

-Twitter does not offer RSS Feeds but there is a simple solution that you can use to generate RSS feeds for your various Twitter streams including Twitter search results, user timelines, favorites, lists and even the new Twitter collections.
+Twitter does not offer RSS Feeds so here is a simple workaround that you can use to generate RSS feeds for your various Twitter streams including Twitter search results, user timelines, favorites, lists and even the new Twitter collections.

 RSS feeds are essential if you need to use your Twitter data elsewhere.
-For instance, you cannot create recipes in IFTTT that get triggered when there’s a new @mentions or a new tweet is added to search results.
-You cannot import your Twitter timeline automatically into your blog.
-You cannot follow Twitter feeds in an RSS reader like Feedly or even Google Docs.
+For instance, you need RSS feeds to create recipes in IFTTT that get triggered when there’s a new @mention or a new tweet is added to search results.
+You can import your Twitter timeline automatically into your blog through RSS feeds.
+You can follow Twitter accounts in an RSS reader like Feedly or even Google Docs.

 How to Create RSS Feeds in Twitter

 - On the Twitter website, go to Settings -> Widgets (link) and create a new widget.
 You can create widgets for user timelines, favorites, Twitter lists, collections and search results.

 - Once the new widget is published, make a note of the widget ID which you can find in the URL of the widget.
 If you don’t have a widget ready yet, use 362462751664263169 for a sample widget ID.

 - Inside the Script Editor, go to Publish -> Deploy as Web App and click the “Save New Version” button.
 Set Anyone, including Anonymous under Who has access to the app and hit Deploy.